All 50 startups from Y Combinator’s Summer 2017 Demo Day 1

 Mystro – Helping on-demand drivers earn more

 Juggling different apps like Uber and Lyft can distract drivers and cause them to miss the most lucrative rides.
 Mystro’s service auto-accepts the most profitable fares for a driver so they can focus on the dollars and the road.
-And since it enhances driver satisfaction, it’s chipping away at Uber and Lyft’s huge driver retention problem that sees 96% quit their first year.
+And since it enhances driver satisfaction, it’s chipping away at Uber and Lyft’s huge driver retention problem that sees 96 percent quit their first year.
 That’s why the ride share services don’t block Mystro, and it’s expanding beyond Lyft and Uber.
-The $12/month Mystro subscription is growing 25% week-over-week, and the services handles 100,000 rides a week.
+The $12/month Mystro subscription is growing 25 percent week-over-week, and the services handles 100,000 rides a week.
 With $20 million drivers worldwide, Mystro is chasing a $3 billion a year opportunity.
 While there’s a risk that the ride share platforms will try to add similar functionality, none will work cross-platform, leaving a big opportunity for Mystro.

 Read more about Mystro on TechCrunch.